-Narrative summary Indicators Baseline Target No. of flood affected households perform flood preparedness and response activities.
-No. of community members that can interpret EWS pamphlets and project demonstration The following assumptions will be made: High commitment/ suitable human resources in implementing the project EWS executing entity provide materials, methods and protocol for community involvement.
-Active participation of local authority, key persons and community in implementation.
-Communities are willing to share information routinely; communities are able to take flood response activities on-time.
-Compliance with the Gender Policy: The household level information will be desegregated (to
+Narrative summary Indicators Baseline Target

+n affected by flood and their

+activities

+Identify # of

+community members

+trained on flood data collect,

+if any;

+No. of flood affected

+households perform flood

+preparedness and response

+activities.

+• INO.
+OF COMMUNITY

+EWS percent can interpret

+demonstration

+demonstration

+The following assumptions

+will be made.

+High commitment/

+suitable human resources in

+implementing the project

+EWS executing

+entity provide materials,

+methods and protocol for

+community involvement.

+Active participation

+of local authority, key

+persons and community in

+implementation.

+Communities are

+willing to share information

+routinely; communities are

+able to take flood response

+activities on-time.

+Compliance with the

+Gender Policy: The